 Director, USC Institute on Inequalities in Global Health

 Sofia Gruskin directs the USC Institute on Inequalities in Global Health and founded its Program on Global Health & Human Rights at the University of Southern California.
-She holds an appointment as professor of preventive medicine and serves as chief of the Policy and Global Health division at the Keck School of Medicine of USC Department of Preventive Medicine.
+She holds an appointment as professor of Population and Public Health Sciences and serves as chief of the Policy and Global Health division at the Keck School of Medicine of USC Department of Preventive Medicine.
 In addition, she is a professor of law at the USC Gould School of Law, affiliate faculty member with the Department of American Studies and Ethnicity and the Spatial Sciences Institute—both at the USC Dornsife College of Letters, Arts and Sciences—and serves on the USC Academic Senate Executive Board.
 She leads the USC Law & Global Health Collaboration alongside professors Alexander Capron and Charlie Kaplan from USC Gould School of Law and USC Dworak-Peck School of Social Work, respectively.

 Dr. Parveen Parmar